MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prod-env.md

 ---
-title: Create a production environment for upgrade
+title: Create a production environment for System Center - Service Manager upgrade
-description: To prepare for upgrade, create a production environment and prepare it for production data.
+description: Learn about create a production environment to test System Center - Service Manager upgrade.
 manager: carmonm
-ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft
 ms.author: banders
-ms.date: 05/30/2017
+ms.date: 01/23/20172018
-ms.reviewer: na
-ms.suite: na
 ms.technology: service-manager
-ms.tgt_pltfrm: na
 ms.topic: article
 ---

-# Set up a Service Manager 2016 production environment to prepare it for upgrade
+# Prepare a production environment for upgrade

-Use the following procedures to prepare for Service Manager upgrade by creating a production environment and preparing it for production data.
+Use the following procedures to prepare for System Center - Service Manager upgrade by creating a production environment and preparing it for production data, for the purposes of upgrade testing.

-## Install an additional management server in the production Service Manager management group
+## Install an additional management server

 The following procedure shows how to install an additional management server.
 You must deploy the initial Service Manager management server and Service Manager Database before deploying an additional management server.